amz-x/serverless-starter/README.md

 # Serverless Starter

-The serverless starter template template is built using AWS's cloud computing services, including API Gateway, Lambda, RDS, Cognito, VPC, Subnets, S3 and Cloudfront.
+The serverless starter template is built using AWS's cloud computing services, including API Gateway, Lambda, RDS, Cognito, VPC, ACM, Route53, S3 and Cloudfront.
 The infrastructure as code (IaC) approach ensures that the entire solution can be deployed and managed consistently and reliably, with changes made through version control.

-Initially started the template in December 2022, and set a personal deadline to release a MVP before March 2023.
+Initially started the template in December 2022, and set a personal deadline to release a MVP before end of March 2023.

 The idea was to learn about about the technologies and frameworks used in this template, and create a template I could open and share with the world.